-Students come to UT not just to become pharmacists, but to become pharmacy leaders.
+Students come to UToledo not just to become pharmacists, but to become pharmacy leaders.
 Our pharmacy administration students focus on the business of pharmacy health care.
-Many earn a business minor from UT’s acclaimed College of Business and Innovation.
+Many earn a business minor from UToledo’s acclaimed College of Business and Innovation.

 Students build a science foundation their first two years.
-They take the same pre-pharmacy classes as students in UT’s four other pharmaceutical sciences majors.
+They take the same pre-pharmacy classes as students in UToledo’s four other pharmaceutical sciences majors.

 Students focus on the health-care landscape and the business of health care during their final two years.
 They take foundational business classes and graduate with a broad skill set that can be applied to a variety of health-care careers.